Race Date 6th May 2018

 T-shirt, medal and goody bag for your 59 Euros but all this seemed irrelevant when you have come all this way just to mess up again.

 Postscript.
 When I got home, I got my t-shirt out of it’s bag only to discover that it was a child’s medium from the fun run the previous day.
 An e-mail brought a response first thing Monday morning promising to send me my shirt.
-Service recovery.
+A month later, it doesn’t seem like said shirt will arrive..

 Position and times are chip as gun position times don’t work unless you got through the tape.